sfigg/commercialization-public/customize/desktop/customize-sim-card-slot-names.md

     </wap-provisioningdoc>
    ```

 1. Replace "Your SIM name 1" and "Your SIM name 2" with the desired names for your SIM card slots.
-Save your changes.
 1. Create a resource-only .dll for the localized versions of your SIM card slot names.
 See [Create a resource-only .dll for localized strings](https://docs.microsoft.com/en-us/windows-hardware/customize/mobile/mcsf/create-a-resource-only-dll-for-localized-strings) for instructions.
 1. In your resource-only .dll, set the `BaseD11` asset to point to the location of your base MUI DLL file.
 For example: `C:\Path\DisplayStrings.dll`.
 1. Add the language MUI packages (*.dll.mui) for all the languages you are supporting and have localized strings for.
 To do this: